How cases are heard

 Lay members play a key role in ensuring that the expert evidence on complex issues is properly understood, tested and assessed by the High Court.

-Current pool of lay members of the High Court for commerce cases (PDF, 25 KB)
+Current pool of lay members of the High Court under the Commerce Act 1986

 Human Rights Act 1993